-The 2025 Series A Senior Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation and secured by a first mortgage lien on the applicable Development.
-The permanent 2025

-Series A Senior Mortgage Loan is expected to contain provisions prohibiting the Mortgagor of the applicable 2025 Series A Development from making any prepayment, other than any 2025 Series A Mortgage Loan Mandatory Prepayment, prior to approximately ten (10) years after the closing of the applicable permanent 2025 Series A Senior Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.
+The 2025 Series B Senior Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation and secured by a first mortgage lien on the 2025 Series B Development.
+The permanent 2025 Series B Senior Mortgage Loan is expected to contain provisions prohibiting the Mortgagor of the 2025 Series B Development from making any prepayment, other than the 2025 Series B Mortgage Loan Mandatory Prepayment, prior to approximately ten (10) years after the closing of the permanent 2025 Series B Senior Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.

-The 2025 Series A Subordinate Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation and secured by a second lien mortgage on the applicable Development.
-The 2025 Series A Subordinate Mortgage Loan requires interest-only payments at a constant rate of 1.00% until maturity but may accrue interest at a higher rate.
-The principal amount of the 2025 Series A Subordinate Mortgage Loan and any accrued interest will be due as a balloon payment at the maturity of the 2025 Series A Subordinate Mortgage Loan.
-The 2025 Series A Subordinate Mortgage Loan will be coterminous with the 2025 Series A Senior Mortgage Loan for the related Development.
-In addition, the 2025 Series A Subordinate Mortgage Loan shall be due in full if the 2025 Series A Senior Mortgage Loan for the related Development is prepaid, in whole or in part (except for any 2025 Series A Subordinate Mortgage Loan may be prepaid, in whole or in part, at any time upon completion of construction and/or release of the applicable Construction LOC, without premium.
+The 2025 Series B Subordinate Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation and secured by a second lien mortgage on the 2025 Series B Development.
+The 2025 Series B Subordinate Mortgage Loan requires interest-only payments at a constant rate of 1.00% until maturity but may accrue interest at a higher rate.
+The principal amount of the 2025 Series B Subordinate Mortgage Loan and any accrued interest will be due as a balloon payment at the maturity of the 2025 Series B Subordinate Mortgage Loan.
+The 2025 Series B Subordinate Mortgage Loan will be coterminous with the 2025 Series B Senior Mortgage Loan for the 2025 Series B Development.
+In addition, the 2025 Series B Subordinate Mortgage Loan shall be due in full if the 2025 Series B Senior Mortgage Loan for the 2025 Series B Development is prepaid, in whole or in part (except for the 2025 Series B Mortgage Loan Mandatory Prepayment), or otherwise becomes due, prior to its maturity date.
+The 2025 Series B Subordinate Mortgage Loan may be prepaid, in whole or in part, at any time upon completion of construction and/or release of the Construction LOC, without premium.